Legitcode/ReactJSNews/_posts/2015-11-18-your-first-redux-app.md

 }
 ```

+You can look at the [webpack docs](https://webpack.github.io/docs/) to get a complete understanding of everything in our config.
+The basic idea is that our entry point is the root js file for our app.
+You can have many of these for other pages.
+The output specifies where the built version will go, after it is ran through any loaders.
+The babel loader we included will transform any cool new [ES2015 features](https://babeljs.io/docs/learn-es2015/) we will use into ES5.
+This way the code will run in older browsers!
+The last part to understand is the `resolve` section.
+It tells webpack what file extensions to look for when importing things into our js files.

 We're almost done with the setup, I promise!
 The final step is to add a start script to our `package.json`, this way we can type `npm start` and our server will start.
 Under the `scripts` section in your package.json, add `"start": "webpack-dev-server"`.

 We are all set to actually build this app!
 You shouldn't have any issues with the setup because I've been running every command on a brand new Macbook as I'm writing this tutorial.
 However, feel free to leave a comment with any issues you've ran into!